rmander-89/breezy-hubspot-sa-poc/README.md

 ## **4. HubSpot Payments vs external checkout**

 HubSpot Payments was used in this POC because it creates Subscription, Payment and Invoice records automatically.
-If Breezy preferred Stripe or a custom checkout process they could still link out to it and then use the CRM API to create subscription deals and a custom Subscription object, but this would require Breezy to manage renewals and cancellations themselves.
+If Breezy preferred a custom checkout process they could still link out to it and then use the CRM API to create subscription deals and a custom Subscription object, but this would require Breezy to manage renewals and cancellations themselves.

 ## **5. Separation of hardware and subscription revenue**